charlespughtech/charlespughtech/README.md

 ## About Me

 I’m passionate about making data meaningful.
-With expertise in Python, SQL, Power BI, Tableau, Excel, Google Sheets, and R, I help organizations turn raw information into clear, actionable decisions.
+With expertise in SQL, Power BI, Tableau,Python, Excel, Google Sheets, and R.

-I love tackling real-world challenges and sharing my journey as I grow in the world of data analytics.
+I help organizations turn raw information into clear, actionable decisions and love tackling real-world challenges while sharing my journey as I grow in the world of data analytics.

-"True insight in analytics emerges when data's patterns reveal not just answers, but the thought-provoking questions worth asking."
+*"True insight in analytics emerges when data's patterns reveal not just answers, but the thought-provoking questions worth asking."*
-— Charles Pugh
+**— Charles Pugh**

 ---